Last Updated on March 25, 2026

 Standing for over 900 years, Newcastle Castle is small but surprisingly good to visit with teenagers.

-Enjoy exploring the great hall, dungeons, gate house, tiny corridors, towers and turrets.
+Explore the great hall, dungeons, gate house, tiny corridors, towers and turrets.
 A highlight is climbing to the top of the tower for stunning views of the city.
 In addition, make sure to visit the Black Gate – the castle’s medieval gatehouse which was built in the 13th century.

 Visit an Art Gallery